deanstein/CinderellaCityProject/README.md

 		- Responsible for applying settings and modifications to imported files (FBX models, audio files, images/graphics...)
 		- Runs automatically when a whitelisted file type is imported (or re-imported) in the Unity Editor
 		- Outlined in more detail below
+	- CCPMenuActions.cs
+		- Creates a Cinderella City Project menu in the Unity menu bar
+		- Offers a series of one-click actions that automate several tedious workflows, like updating Nav Meshes and Occlusion Culling for all Scenes.
 	- CopyLightingSettings.cs
 		- Adds menu items in Window -> Rendering, which allow for copying the Lighting Settings from one Scene, and pasting them into another Scene
 		- Sourced from a 3rd party on the Unity forums (attribution in code)